anthonyrathe/BRIKSScreener/README.md

 Stock screener created by Anthony Rathé for BRIKS

 ## About
 This repository contains the source code of a custom developed stock screener, which has been deployed on Google Cloud.
-The stock screener is run on a daily basis adn completes the following steps:
+The stock screener is automatically executed on a daily basis and completes the following steps:
 - fetch the latest up-to-date list of publicly traded stocks and their correpsponding ticker symbols, covering the following markets: all US markets, London Stock Exchange, Frankfurt Stock Exchange and Euronext (Paris, Lisbon, Brussels, Amsterdam)
 - fetch the latest quarterly earnings reports for all US-traded companies (source: Securities and Exchange Commision)
 - fetch the latest fundamental data (revenues, net earnings, EBITDA, liabilities, dividends, ...) for all European companies (source: Yahoo Finance)